morele-hub/DS_Individual_Project/README.md

 ### How does the plywood price-S&P 500 relationship reflect housing market health vs. manufacturing and supply chain conditions?

+> **Finding:** The relationship does change by regime — the slope flips from negative in Demand-Pull periods to positive in Supply-Push periods — but neither effect is statistically significant on its own.
+The regime breakdown explains why the overall correlation looks flat when all months are pooled together.

 The motivation here is pretty straightforward.
 A plywood price spike in 2005 was because the housing market was booming and builders needed a ton of lumber.
 The spike in 2021 was because sawmills shut down during COVID and supply chains fell apart.
 These are totally different situations but if you just look at the WPU083 number they look the same.
 I wanted to see if splitting by regime would reveal that the relationship between plywood and the stock market actually changes depending on which situation we are in.

 ---